Laser Quest: Scoring

 Players always gain more points for making a tag than they lose for being tagged.
-In a standardized game, a player gains ten points when tagging another, and loses points corresponding to the above scale when tagged.
+In a standardised game, a player gains ten points when tagging another, and loses points corresponding to the above scale when tagged.

 Players may also be awarded bonus points based on their accuracy—usually 10 points for every 1% hit rate.
 Players achieving a hit rate of 10% are awarded 100 bonus points.
 In a standard 'Solo' game, this bonus is limited to a maximum of 100 points, far less than the theoretical maximum of 1000 points awarded to a 100% accuracy.
 This prevents players tagging one person with their first tag and then hiding for the rest of the game.
 As it is possible to tag multiple players with one tag, it is possible for a player's accuracy ratio to exceed 100%.

-In team games, the team score is the sum of all similarly colored players' individual scores.
+In team games, the team score is the sum of all similarly coloured players' individual scores.

 Game variants

 The hardware and software used limit what types of games a Laser Quest center can hold.
 Up to four different groups of settings can be created; it is normal for everyone on a team to have the same settings, though this is not required.
 When giving packs within a team different settings, the packs will not be visibly different in-game, with the exception of 'sentinel' packs that have the ability to give lives and ammunition to teammates.
 These packs are identified by an alternate light pattern on the front and back sensor.

 The settings which can be altered are:

 The number of shots used can be quite large; in certain game types, players routinely fire 3000+ shots.
 This will give an accuracy rate of perhaps 5%.
-This seemingly low amount is a result of constant firing and dodging, as players are not directly penalized for missed shots.
+This seemingly low amount is a result of constant firing and dodging, as players are not directly penalised for missed shots.
 The average is 6% ratio of accuracy.

 Downtime is defined as the period of time after a player is tagged that they remain deactivated.
 After the downtime has expired, the de-activated player's pack will re-energise and they are able to play as before.